adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/hotel-api/creating-a-points-of-sale-feed.md

 ## Defining a point of sale

-The `PointsOfSale` element contains a list of [PointOfSale](../hotel-api/points-of-sale-reference.md#pointofsaletype) elements, one for each POS site that users can use to book rooms.
+The `pointsofsale` element contains a list of [PointOfSale](../hotel-api/points-of-sale-reference.md#pointofsaletype) elements, one for each POS site that users can use to book rooms.
 The list must contain points of sale for a single partner.

 The following shows `PointOfSale` elements that define points of sale for English speaking users.
 The first `PointOfSale` element defines a POS for English speaking end users on any device, and the second `PointOfSale` element defines a POS for English speaking end users on mobile devices.
 The POS URL includes details about the transaction, such as the check-in and check-out dates, hotel ID, and user language.
 Bing uses the display name and POS URL to create a hyperlink that's added to the ad.
 When the user clicks the link, they're taken to the booking site.